-Owner and trustee of HMW English School in Oshiwara has set up a CNG station next to it, posing a risk to the safety and health of its 2,000 students
+Owner and trustee of HMW English School in Oshiwara in the city's western suburbs has set up a CNG station next to it, posing a risk to the safety and health of its 2,000 students

 Parents of over 2,000 students of an Andheri-based school have expressed anger and outrage at one of the institution’s trustees, who is constructing a Mahanagar CNG station right next to the school premises.

 The school and the gas station on Oshiwara Relief Road.
 Pic/Shadab Khan

 Concerned locals have complained to authorities that the under-construction station at Oshiwara Relief Road in Andheri poses a serious threat to the safety and health of the students of the school, as well as the hundreds of families that live in the two buildings right next to it.

 The trustee of the school, who owns the gas station, claims that he has obtained all the relevant documents and permissions for its construction.
 Pic/Shadab Khan